January 17, 2020

 EXPERIMENT ALCATRAZ (1950)

-The best news about this film is that it makes good use of only fifty-seven minutes.
+The best news about this film is that it makes use of only fifty-seven minutes.
 Distributed by RKO Pictures, it was directed by Edward “B-movie” Cahn who turns out a good one with a small budget and a low-tier cast.
 Orville Hampton wrote the screenplay with Irving Gertz's score used appropriately.
-Voice-over narration gives a sense of an exposĂ© documentary, but the medical research in this film is merely hypothetical.
+Voice-over narration gives a sense of an exposĂ© documentary, of course, but the medical research in this film is merely hypothetical.
 Hopeful thinking of the era to harness nuclear energy for peaceful purposes.
 In keeping with an RKO trend, location titles are superimposed over the given background footage so no viewer gets lost.

 Dixon’s untrained vocal delivery sounds periodical like she is pretending to be a bad actress in a classic movie spoof.
 Her occasional “heavy” eyelids appear to be lacking a proper night’s rest.
 Dixon's short B-movie career was in the hands of Howard Hughes at RKO who had hoped to mold her into a star.
 She was attractive enough, with a face that blends Gene Tierney and Elizabeth Taylor, according to my current eyeglass prescription.
-Her most famous role came a year later in the more famous, Roadblock.
+Her most famous role came a year later in the famous, Roadblock.

 Howard knows from repeated tests, that the reaction of the serum with the isotope actually dulls the person’s emotions, not excite them to violence.
 He sets out to prove Shayne, who has since returned to his racketeering, is a murderer.
 Back in his formal wear, Shayne is quite smug about his chances of being booked for murder.
 To deter his investigations, Howard is pummeled repeatedly by Shayne’s muscle.
 The balance of the film reveals why Shayne would kill his prison pal.
 Not exactly an original idea, it involves the pal’s wife.
 Though Howard never witnesses “The End” by the end, his research is reinstated by the Navy and I assume Dixon gets her job back.